Force over Distance: Chapter 26

 “Duty calls, byeeeeeeeeeeeeeee.”
 Eli disappeared into the crowd.

-In Young’s peripheral vision, he caught a familiar silhouette, leaning against the back wall of the room.
+In Young’s peripheral vision, he caught a familiar silhouette.
 Emily stood near the door, the lights shining off her face and off her hair.
-She wore the little black dress that she’d favored for parties.
-It clung to her body in all the right places, followed her curves.
+She wore the little black dress she’d favored for parties.
 Its hemline was asymmetrical.
 A tiny line of crystal was sewn along one shoulder.
+It clung to her body in all the right places.
 It was dead on.
-Except, here, it was white instead of black.
-She wasn’t looking at him.
-She was watching the dancers with a wistful expression on her face.
+Except, here, the dress was white instead of black.

-Young shut his eyes and gathered himself.
-He walked to the wall, put his back to it, and stood with the AI, shoulder-to-shoulder.
+Young gathered himself.
+He walked to the wall, put his back to the bulkhead, and stood with the AI, shoulder-to-shoulder.

 It was a good long while before it spoke.

-“I like them,” it murmured, with Emily’s friendly simplicity.
+“I like them,” it murmured, with Emily’s wistful simplicity.

 “All of them?”
 Young asked.